cferdinandi/adventure/content/gm.md

 **Ashley:** Umm... uh...
 I tell him that the coins looked dirty and I was just going to clean them for him!

-**GM:** Ok, make a Wisdom Roll.
-You take Best Roll on that because you specialize in Wisdom.
+**GM:** Ok, make a roll.
+You take Best Roll on that because your character is very cunning.

 **Ashley:** I rolled a 1 and a 2.